noureen-tamer/About-Me-/README.md

 ###

-<p align="left">Volunteer student at Egypt Japan university of science and technology</p>
+<p align="left">Volunteer student at Egypt Japan university of science and technology:organizing university events and conferences</p>

 ###